rakesh1713rao/Heart-stroke-Prediction/README.md

-# Healthcare Stroke Prediction using Enssemble modelling
+# Healthcare Stroke Prediction using Enssemble Learning

 This project aims to predict the occurrence of strokes based on various health-related features using ensemble learning techniques.
 The dataset used contains information about patients' demographics, health conditions, and lifestyle choices.